Share

 The following beginner's guide to astrology can be used in conjunction with the information Scott offers in periodic blog posts, such as dates and times of astrological phenomena including, but not limited to, select transits, solar and lunar eclipses, retrogrades, New Moons, and Full Moons.

-Would you like to see how astrology reflects your life’s circumstances, and possibly even benefit from that wisdom?
+Would you like to see how astrology reflects your life’s circumstances and possibly even benefit from that wisdom?

-By tracking some easy to follow, elementary, universal considerations in this beginner's guide to astrology, you can get some idea.
+By tracking some easy-to-follow, elementary, universal considerations in this beginner's guide to astrology, you can get some idea.

-Watch how they relate to your basic natal chart and you can get more of an idea.
+Watch how they relate to your basic natal chart, and you can get more of an idea.

-Observe how they connect to your collective natal charts and you can get an even better understanding, and even avoid some of life’s hassles and capitalize on positive trends.
+Observe how they connect to your collective natal charts, and you can get an even better understanding and even avoid some of life’s hassles and capitalize on positive trends.

 Sporadic vs. Everlasting Timing Indicators

-Transits, conjunctions, retrogrades, eclipses, Moon Voids of Course, and other commonly known astrological occurrences are considered intermittent indicators because they are sometimes active, and sometimes not.
+Transits, conjunctions, retrogrades, eclipses, Moon Voids of Course, and other commonly known astrological occurrences are considered intermittent indicators because they are sometimes active and sometimes not.

 For example, solar eclipses occur between two and five times every year, yet during the bulk of the time they are not a concern at all.